rakista112/chain-of-responsibility-sample/README.md

 does the following:

 - uses the Calculation's doCalculate class
-- if there is a next calculation in the pipeline, passes it to the next Calculation,
+- if there is a next calculation in the pipeline, passes the result to the next Calculation,
 - else, it returns the result and ends the pipeline.

 Here is a visual overview of the whole process.